-6. Public parks.
-Formatted: Font: Bold 7.
-Uses accessory to any of the permitted uses in the Major Open Space Area shall be permitted.
-4.6.2 LAND USE & BUILT FORM POLICIES It is a policy of the Town that: Development within the Major Open Space Area shall also be subject to the Policies of Sections 3.4.0 and 3.4.3.4.3 and School le P4 to determine any Formatted: Font: Bold policies of Sections 3.10 and 3.12-2.13 and Schedule B1 to determine any Natural Heritage Features, Areas and functions and/or Natural Hazards, which may constrain and/or prohibit development . - Formatted: Font: Bold Formatted: Font: Bold The Town shall encourage the linkage of Major Urban Open Space to other areas of the Town through pedestrian and cycling connections to encourage mobility.
-The retention and expansion of parks within the Major Open Space Area, especially along the waterfront, is of a high priority and shall be encouraged Formatted: Font: Bold subject to the lands ownership, location, and existing conditions.
-Prior to acquiring new parks , the completion of an Environmental Site Assessment may Formatted: Font: Bold be required to determine the level of contamination, if any. romatted.
-Font.
-Bold Where the Major Open Space Area designation is applied to privately owned lands, it shall not imply that the lands are free and open to the general public.
-There shall be no obligation for the Town, or any other public agency, to purchase the lands. · 4.7 SHORELINE AREAS New development should respect the unique character of Shoreline Areas, which Formatted: Font: Bold are typically comprised of single detached dwellings with private water and Formatted: Font: Bold wastewater servicing.
+- Development within the Major Open Space Area shall also be subject to the policies of Sections 3.10 and 2.13 and Schedule B1 to determine any Natural Heritage Features, Areas and functions and/or Natural Hazards, which may constrain and/or prohibit development. - 2.
+The Town shall encourage the linkage of Major Urban Open Space to other areas of the Town through pedestrian and cycling connections to encourage mobility. - 3.
+The retention and expansion of parks within the Major Open Space Area, especially along the waterfront, is of a high priority and shall be encouraged subject to the lands ownership, location, and existing conditions.
+Prior to acquiring new parks, the completion of an Environmental Site Assessment may be required to determine the level of contamination, if any. - 4.
+Where the Major Open Space Area designation is applied to privately owned lands, it shall not imply that the lands are free and open to the general public.
+There shall be no obligation for the Town, or any other public agency, to purchase the lands.

+4.7 SHORELINE AREAS

+New development should respect the unique character of Shoreline Areas, which are typically comprised of single detached dwellings with private water and wastewater servicing.
 These uses include single detached dwellings for year-round or seasonal use.
-In order to maintain the unique character of Shoreline Areas, new [ Formatted: Font: Bold development shall be limited to small-scale subdivisions or infilling through Formatted: Font: Bold consent as determined by the Town.
-Formatted: Font: Bold It is a policy of the Town that: Formatted: Font: Bold The existing character of this predominantly residential area shall be Formatted: Font: Bold maintained; Existing development is appropriately serviced with water and sewage Formatted: Font: Bold services; and 3.
+In order to maintain the unique character of Shoreline Areas, new development shall be limited to small-scale subdivisions or infilling through consent as determined by the Town.

+- 1. The existing character of this predominantly residential area shall be maintained; - 2.
+Existing development is appropriately serviced with water and sewage services; and - 3.
 The natural features of the shoreline area and the immediate shoreline shall be conserved and, where possible, enhanced.
-Formatted: Font: Bold 4.7.1 PERMITTED USES this Plan shall be permitted.